-8.8.2 HLC Review Exceptions (12/02/24) 15
+8.8.2 HLC Review Exceptions

-The following HLC Mortgages that are not EPDs are exempt from HLC review requirements if they are not EPDs:
+Certain HLC Mortgages that are not EPDs are exempt from HLC review requirements.

-- Conventional Mortgage Loans with a satisfactory result from previous loan eligibility review at 120 days delinquent. - Conventional Mortgage Loans with a satisfactory result from previous MPF Program Quality Control review.
-Note: A property valuation confirming accuracy of the appraised value determined at origination is required. - Conventional Mortgage Loans originated based on an Appraisal Waiver (also known as Value Acceptance) issued through DU or and ACE Appraisal Waiver offer issued through LPA.

-- Conventional Mortgage Loans sold prior to January 1, 2008 where the Borrower was not thirty (30) days delinquent on any of the eighty-four (84) monthly mortgage payments following the purchase of the Mortgage Loan.
-Note: A property valuation confirming accuracy of the appraised value determined at origination is required. - Conventional Mortgage Loans sold on or after January 1, 2008 where: - the Borrower had no more than two (2) thirty (30) days Delinquencies during the thirty-six (36) monthly mortgage payments following the purchase of the Mortgage Loan by the MPF Bank.
-Note: A property valuation confirming accuracy of the appraised value determined at origination is required.is required; or - the Borrower was not thirty (30) days delinquent on any of the eighty-four (84) monthly mortgage payments following the purchase of the Mortgage Loan by the MPF Bank.
-Note: A property valuation is not required.
+- Conventional Mortgage Loans with a satisfactory result from previous loan eligibility review at 120 days delinquent. - Conventional Mortgage Loans with a satisfactory result from previous MPF Program Quality Control review only require a field review appraisal. - Conventional Mortgage Loans sold prior to January 1, 2008 where the Borrower was not thirty (30) days delinquent on any of the eighty-four (84) monthly mortgage payments following the purchase of the Mortgage Loan only require a field review appraisal. - Conventional Mortgage Loans sold on or after January 1, 2008 are exempt from an HLC review if: - the Borrower had no more than two (2) thirty (30) days Delinquencies during the thirty-six (36) monthly mortgage payments following the purchase of the Mortgage Loan by the MPF Bank.
+(A field review appraisal is required.); or - the Borrower was not thirty (30) days delinquent on any of the eighty-four (84) monthly mortgage payments following the purchase of the Mortgage Loan by the MPF Bank, then a field review appraisal is not required.